Genesis 1: A Commentary

 (1:3) “Then God said, ‘Let there be light’; and there was light.”

 The text doesn’t state that light came into existence on Day One.
 Instead, it uses the language “let there be light.”
-This language likely refers to the function—not the creation—of light.
+This is only two words in Hebrew.[36]
+This might simply refer to the function—not the creation—of light.
 Later, we read the same language for the purpose of the sun—namely, to mark out “seasons, days, and years” (Gen. 1:14).

 Day-Age Perspective: Hugh Ross argues that light began to puncture through the opaque clouds around the Earth at this time.
 From the viewer’s perspective on Earth (Gen. 1:2), the sky would’ve become “translucent,” but not yet “transparent.”[26]
 Only much later would the sky brighten as it is today.
 Likewise, Sailhamer contends that this verse does not refer to the “creation of the sun but the appearance of the sun through the darkness.”[27]
 After all, he argues, the division of the “day” and “night” presuppose the existence of the sun.
 An ancient reader would know this just as well as a modern one.
 David Snoke agrees, “For a person standing on the land, in its formless state, the first event of significance is the ignition of the sun.
 Light appears, but—according to all we know from modern science—the earth was still cloudy, like the planet Venus.
 Light and darkness alternated as the earth turned on its axis, but the sun, moon, and stars were not visible in the sky.
 Everything was still murky and swampy.”[28]

 Young Earth Perspective: In our estimation, this perspective has great difficulty with this verse.
 After all, under their strict literalistic hermeneutic, God didn’t create the sun until Day Four.
 What then does this “light” refer to?
-YECs believe that this refers to God’s own “Shekinah glory,” whereby he himself generates light for the Planet Earth until Day Four.
+YECs believe that this refers to God’s “Shekinah glory” or his “effulgent splendour,”[40] whereby he himself generates light for the Planet Earth until Day Four.
 Jonathan Sarfati writes, “This light of Genesis 1:3, while not God, was still unique.
-It wasn’t sourced in the sun or stars—they wouldn’t be created until Day 4… The source of this physical light was probably the Shekinah Glory.”[29]
+It wasn’t sourced in the sun or stars—they wouldn’t be created until Day 4… The source of this physical light was probably the Shekinah Glory.”[41]
 Though, Sarfati is quick to note that this light is “not God” and is “created” by God.

 Of course, plants need more than mere light to survive.
-If the sun, moon, and stars didn’t exist, the entire planet would be inhospitable to life.[30]
-Therefore, God would need to produce the same mass, energy, gravity, heat, and light as the sun for the Earth.
-But if God’s Shekinah glory burned light the sun, had the gravitational attraction of the sun, and gave off heat like the sun, then why not just believe that he had created the sun?
+If the sun, moon, and stars didn’t exist, the entire planet would be inhospitable to life.[42]
+Therefore, God would need to produce the same mass, energy, gravity, heat, and light as the sun, moon, and stars for the Earth.
+But if God’s Shekinah glory burned like the Sun, had the gravitational attraction of the Sun, and gave off heat like the Sun, then why not just believe that he had already created the Sun?
+That is, if it looks like a duck and quacks like a duck, why would we think it’s God’s Shekinah Glory in disguise?

 Why does God name his creation?
-In the ancient Near East, this was a way to “assert sovereignty”[32] over something (Gen. 2:20; 2 Kin.
+In the ancient Near East, this was a way to “assert sovereignty”[46] over something (Gen. 2:20; 2 Kin.
 23:34; 24:17).
-Here, God is asserting his sovereignty over his creation.
+Thus, God is asserting his sovereignty over his creation.
+He is ultimately in charge of his creation.

 Day-Age Perspective: God isn’t creating anything new, but simply naming his creation and asserting his rightful sovereignty.

-Young Earth Perspective: Jonathan Sarfati writes, “God himself in Genesis 1:5 is defining what a day is: a darkness (night) and light (day) cycle, ‘there was evening and there was morning, one day.’
-One rotation of the earth equals one day.”[33]
+Young Earth Perspective: YECs are adamant on the days of Genesis being 24-hours.
+Jonathan Sarfati writes, “God himself in Genesis 1:5 is defining what a day is: a darkness (night) and light (day) cycle, ‘there was evening and there was morning, one day.’
+One rotation of the earth equals one day.”[47]
 This is odd, to say the least, because the Hebrew word yom is used twice in this very passage, and both usages have different timeframes!
 The “light” is called “day” (i.e. 12 hours) and the entire cycle is called “day” (24 hours in his view).
 Moreover, Sarfati believes that God defined this day before the existence of the sun (which was created on Day Four).

 Day 2: Separating waters (the “expanse”)